 Since 2005, even during his years of being injured, Brian has not slipped out of the top two in the American rankings in both the squat and total, and he’s been ranked number one in both categories multiple times at 220, 242, and 275 pounds.
-With over 60 official competition squats over 1000lbs, spread over three different weight classes, he’s indisputably one of the best lifters and in particular – squatters of all time.
-Most recently, post-recovery, he became the first lifter to break the 1300lb squat barrier (2020).
+With over 60 official competition squats over 1000lbs, spread over three different weight classes, he’s one of the best lifters, particularly squatters of all time.

 Brian is also an accomplished author, writing the best-selling strength training book 10/20/Life and Cutting weight before Gift of Injury.
 He runs the website PowerRackStrength.com where he shares the articles and training logs of a host of athletes of all domains who utilize his 10/20/Life methodology.
-His personal articles have been published in multiple magazine publications, including Men’s Health, Power, Powerlifting USA, Ironman, Muscle & Fitness, and Flex, as well as Medical Journals such as Journal of Bodywork and Movement Therapies.
+His articles have been published in multiple magazine publications, including Men’s Health, Power, Powerlifting USA, Ironman, Muscle & Fitness, and Flex, and Medical Journals such as Journal of Bodywork and Movement Therapies.

 Brian was recently named as having two of the “top 20 greatest powerlifting performances of All-Time” with 2651lbs total at 242lbs and 2730lbs total at 275lbs, respectively, with the higher ranking total (242 done in 2016) accomplished post back injury.
 Most recently, Brian was named the #2 lifter of the 2010s, only ranking behind the immortal David Hoff.